Updated on by Hayley Brown

 An iPaaS has been defined by Gartner as “a suite of cloud services enabling development, execution and governance of integration flows”.
 In other words, an iPaaS connects combinations of on-site and cloud-based processes, applications and data within individuals or across multiple organisations.

 Whereas an iPaaS application is designed for an end-user/enterprise to use directly to resolve their own problems.
-An Embedded iPaaS solution allows SaaS vendors to create, manage and deploy integrations to their clients directly from within their own platform.
+An Embedded iPaaS solution allows SaaS vendors to create, manage and deploy integration services to their clients directly from within their own platform.

 Therefore enabling a SaaS vendor to resolve integrations on behalf of their users.
 All seamlessly from within their own SaaS product.
 In addition, the embedded iPaaS is able to run automation and logic, providing more than just simple updates from one platform to another.